7 Day Inn Tour

 DAY 6: We’ll begin the day with a quick ride to the town of Abiquiu.
 After a picnic lunch, we’ll tour the former home of artist Georgia O’Keeffe.
 This unique 18th century hacienda offers a glimpse into the life of this outstanding woman.
 She was famous for her brilliantly colored paintings of adobe homes set against deep blue skies and close-up images of blossoming lilies and poppies.
 30 miles.

-After a farewell picnic lunch, we’ll shuttle back to Santa Fe to say our good-byes.
-We’ll arrive at the Santa Fe airport or our starting hotel by 3:30pm.
-19 miles.
+After lunch, we’ll shuttle back to Santa Fe to say our good-byes.
+We’ll arrive at the Santa Fe airport and our starting hotel by 3:30pm.
+0 miles.